-Law practices intending to make EFT payments must apply to the Law Society for approval.
+Law practices intending to make EFT payments must apply to QLS for approval.
 "Appendix A" of the Guidelines is a template application letter to be used when seeking approval.

 Approval to make payments by EFT includes payments by direct debit authority.
-If a law practice is going to make payments by direct debit through an Electronic Lodgement Network (ELN) such as PEXA, SYMPLI, QRO Online or similar direct debit platforms, the law practice must be satisfied that it understands the implications and obligations of the providers when using those platforms.
+If a law practice is going to make payments by direct debit through an Electronic Lodgment Network (ELN) such as PEXA, SYMPLI, QRO Online, Titles Queensland eLodgement or similar direct debit platforms, the law practice must be satisfied that it understands the implications and complies with the obligations of the providers when using those platforms.

-Note: If the law practice is intending to make trust to office transfers by EFT, it must comply with all requirements of the EFT Guidelines.
+Note: If the law practice is intending to make trust to office transfers by EFT, it must comply with all requirements of the Guidelines.
 There is no exception from the Guidelines for trust to office transfers.

-3. Prohibited Transfers
+3. Payment Methods